Using Helm

 Configuring observability

-To access the dashboard locally:
+To access the dashboard locally run:

 kubectl port-forward svc/midaz-grafana 3000:3000 -n midaz